Koregaon Bhima violence: Email speaks of plan for another Rajiv Gandhi-type incident, Pune police tell court

 READ | Arrests in Bhima-Koregaon case show RSS and far-right now enjoy impunity

 Police said the five were among those behind the Elgaar Parishad, held at Shaniwarwada in Pune on December 31, 2017.
-Speeches made at this meeting, police said, led to the violence in Koregaon Bhima on January 1 during the 200th year celebration of the Battle of Bhima Koregaon — for the Dalits, this battle is a matter of pride because a largely Mahar contingent of the British East India Company defeated the Peshwa army of the Maratha Confederacy.
+Police are probing whether speeches made at this meeting led to the violence in Koregaon Bhima on January 1 during the 200th year celebration of the Battle of Bhima Koregaon — for the Dalits, this battle is a matter of pride because a largely Mahar contingent of the British East India Company defeated the Peshwa army of the Maratha Confederacy.

 The five were produced before the court Thursday.
 While Gadling was produced in the morning, the other four were produced before a special court in Shivajinagar around 3 pm.
 All five were sent to police custody until June 14.